-Maybe it’s a mistaken notion that creativity is only for people who paint, draw, or sing.
-But creativity can surface as you solve problems, think of ways to entertain, ask questions, arrange or schedule people for maximum impact or any number of other things.
+It’s a mistaken notion that creativity is only for people who paint, draw, or sing.
+Creativity can surface as you solve problems, think of ways to entertain, ask questions, arrange or schedule people for maximum impact, or any number of other activities.
 Creativity can come in any line of work and life – building, teaching, parenting, cooking, selling, manufacturing, leading, speaking, and on and on.

-I just read a little 140 page book my brother gave me for my birthday this month.
-It’s called Steal Like An Artist – 10 Things Nobody Told You About Being Creative by Austin Kleon.
-(On Amazon new for about $6)
+I once read a little 140 page book my brother gave me for my birthday: Steal Like An Artist – 10 Things Nobody Told You About Being Creative by Austin Kleon (available on Amazon in paperback or Kindle).

-Here were three of the ten things that I highlighted about creativity:
+Here are three of the things that I highlighted about creativity:

 Don’t Wait To Get Started

 Sometimes, we think we need to have everything figured out before we begin anything.
-Maybe this is why some people don’t think they are creative.
+This may be why some people don’t think they are creative.
 You don’t have to know who you are or your style before you begin.
-Much like a teenager blooming into adulthood, you are becoming who you are by what you try, learn, experience and do.
+Much like a teenager blooming into adulthood, you are becoming who you are by what you try, learn, experience, and do.

 Copy people – learn well from others.
-Mix up and remix ideas – there’s nothing new under the sun.
-Travel around to get out of your typical surroundings.
-Visit other parts of the country and world so your brain can work hard and speed up the creative process.
-Start with what you like to do and just jump in.
+Mix and remix ideas – there’s nothing new under the sun.
+Travel and get out of your typical surroundings.
+Visit other parts of the country or world so your brain can work hard to speed up the creative process.
+Start with what you like to do and jump in.
 Don’t worry about the final outcome.
 Just begin on something.

 Geography Is No Longer An Issue

 We live in an unprecedented time when it comes to global connections.
-A few months back, I met a musician / missionary through Twitter.
-We connected, visited and three months later, as he and his family were traveling through our area, we had lunch.
-We sang together, talked and prayed.
+A few years ago, I met a missionary musician through Twitter.
+We connected, visited, and three months later, had lunch as he and his family were traveling through our area.
+Together, we sang, talked, and prayed.
 The next Sunday morning, he played with our worship team and his wife sang during the services.
 He now serves in Mexico and we stay in touch through Twitter.

-About a year ago now, we recorded some music at St. Matthew Church in Belleville, IL then shipped off all the tracks and met with the vocal team in Nashville, TN to finish the project.
+One time, we recorded music at St. Matthew Church in Belleville, Illinois, shipped off all the tracks, and met with the vocal team in Nashville, Tennessee to finish the project.

-None of our church media team staff have an office at the church – it’s all done remotely.
-We meet once a or twice a year and then over email.
+None of our church media team have an office at the church – it’s all done remotely.
+We meet once a or twice a year and communicate over email.

-You don’t have to be in the same room to work any more.
+You no longer have to be in the same room to work together.
 Figure out ways to learn from people who are far from you.
 Listen to podcasts, watch videos, Google everything, and connect with the world for ideas.
-And experience creativity from all areas of the planet.
+Experience creativity from all areas of the planet.

 Be Boring To Be Creative

-Living a life of creativity doesn’t typically come from the guy who burns himself out quickly – staying up late, parties, loose living and no discipline.
-Creativity for the long haul comes to the one who gets plenty of sleep, sticks to a schedule, has a job and opens space in her life to work hard with an uncluttered mind.
+Living a life of creativity doesn’t typically come from the guy who burns himself out quickly with staying up late, parties, loose living, and no discipline.
+Creativity for the long haul comes to the one who gets plenty of sleep, sticks to a schedule, has a job, and opens space in his/her life to work hard with an uncluttered mind.

 Figure out ways to decrease or eliminate debt.
 Once you are free from that type of bondage, you’ve freed up space to be creative.
 Soak time into your relationships so that you have a happy home and social circle.
 This will help you be creative for the long haul.

 It’s the life without fanfare that typically yields the most creative fruit.
-Stick to your calendar, work hard, stay focused, love well and be smart.
-Set times in your schedule to plan to be creative, to work on your projects and to think.
+Stick to your calendar, work hard, stay focused, love well, and be smart.
+Set times in your schedule and plan to be creative, work on your projects and think.

 12 Quotes From The Book: